Re: RFC: make _fiber_start() return a handle on the fiber

 Benjamin Walsh <benjamin.walsh@...>

-When we start a fiber via the _fiber_start() API family, we don'tNo comments -> no objects -> perhaps we can continue with this route
+When we start a fiber via the _fiber_start() API family, we don'tSounds good, but we need to do it in away that keeps APIs

 get back a handle on the created fiber.
 The fiber identifier is

-until now since no API requires a handle on the fiber, except one,
+problem until now since no API requires a handle on the fiber,

-fiber_delayed_start_cancel(): that API is part of a pair, where the
+except one, fiber_delayed_start_cancel(): that API is part of a

-other API, fiber_delayed_start() starts the fiber and returns a
+pair, where the other API, fiber_delayed_start() starts the fiber

 However, Jukka asked me an API could be created that cancels a